yuweixingsjz/model_xgboost/README.md

 	Insulin therapy: 1-No,2-Yes

-	dependent variable: Group
+	Dependent variable: Group

-3. model_xgb file is a packaged model file that can be directly run when imported into python without retraining the model.
+3. The model_xgb file is a packaged model file that can be directly run when importing into python without retraining the model.

 Import a pkl file: